Perennial ryegrass staggers

-Perennial ryegrass staggers is poisoning by peramine, lolitrem B, and other toxins that are contained in perennial ryegrass (Lolium perenne), and produced by the endophyte fungus Neotyphodium lolii which can be present in all parts of the grass plant, but tends to be concentrated in the lower part of the leaf sheaths, the flower stalks and seeds.
+Perennial ryegrass staggers is poisoning by peramine, lolitrem B, and other toxins that are contained in perennial ryegrass (Lolium perenne), and produced by the endophyte fungus Epichloë festucae which can be present in all parts of the grass plant, but tends to be concentrated in the lower part of the leaf sheaths, the flower stalks and seeds.
 This condition can affect horses, cattle, sheep, farmed deer and llamas.
 It regularly occurs in New Zealand and is known spasmodically from Australia, North and South America, and Europe.

 Ecology

 Perennial ryegrass staggers is caused by the ingestion of grass that is infected by the endophyte fungus Epichloë festucae var lolli, and this fungus produces a variety of toxins such as peramine, a pyrrolopyrazine alkaloid, and lolitrem B, an indole-diterpene compound.
 There is no external sign when perennial ryegrass is infected by this fungus.
 The Argentine stem weevil (Listronotus bonariensis) feeds on perennial ryegrass.
 When the grass on which they are feeding is infected by the fungus, the larvae of the weevil fail to develop fully.
 In an effort to breed perennial ryegrass that was resistant to the weevil, researchers in New Zealand inadvertently selected strains that were susceptible to the fungus.
 In fact the endophytic fungus forms a mutualistic association with the grass which grows more vigorously as a result and produces more tillers.
 With greater use of these susceptible cultivars, the fungus which is present in the seed, spread more widely with a consequent increase in perennial ryegrass staggers.